syncfusion-content/windowsforms-docs/WindowsForms/Edit/Runtime-Features.md

-> Note: You must have reference to the Syncfusion.Tools.Windows assembly in your project.
+N> You must have reference to the Syncfusion.Tools.Windows assembly in your project.